hppedeaf/Camera-Animation-Hppe-Docs/docs/Manual Installation/Standard.md

 :::

-- Get your avatar ready (Caution, To ensure your avatar need free of parameter 34 bits)
+- Get your avatar ready with VRCLens in it (Caution, To ensure your avatar need free of parameter 34 bits Or 0 bits if you want to use loacl)

 - Go to find folder of Manual from Camera Animation